asmcup/runtime/SPEC.md

 ## Battery

+Robots are powered via their internal battery.
+Each instruction executed consumes one unit of power.
+Once a robot's battery reaches zero, it dies.
+Note that robots may also gain (and lose) charges through interaction with their environment.
-Robots are powered via their internal battery used to power each instruction.
-If the battery reaches zero they will die.
-Robots can control their CPU clock speed from 1 hz (1 instruction per second) to 1 khz (1024 instructions per second).
+Robots can control their CPU clock speed from one instruction per world tick to 100 instructions per world tick.
 The internal battery currently holds enough charge for executing 86400 instructions.

 ## Instructions